 Are foodborne illnesses contagious?

-Other foodborne illnesses are spread through non-contact means, such as through water or soil that contain toxins harmful to humans.
+Other foodborne illnesses spread through non-contact means, like water or soil that contain toxins.
 Toxins can be produced by some algal species, viruses, or parasites.

 Is food poisoning the same thing as foodborne illness?